giralt/draft-ietf-alto-gradientgraph-multidomain/draft-giraltyellamraju-alto-bsg-multidomain.md

 	PM(A_i)(p) == PM(A_j)(p) for all p in A_i, p in A_j, A_i in A and A_j in A

-We call this the *convergence condition*, to denote the fact that upon termination, all the path metrics from all the ASs are in agreement.
+We call this the *convergence condition*, to denote the fact that upon termination, all the path metrics from all the ASs reflect the correct state of the global bottleneck structure.

 ## Example: Global Convergence to the Correct Bottleneck Substructures